pminkov/chrome-link-shortcuts/README.md

 To use the extension:

-1. Type go and press space/tab.
+1. Type "go" and press space/tab.
 2. Type the name of the shortcut you'd like to be taken to.

 This is how the extension looks like when you use it: